figure002/setlyze/src/doc-src/source/usecases.rst

 Select all six species by holding down the Shift key.
 Then press the Continue button.

-The :ref:`define plate areas dialog <dialog-define-plate-areas>` should now be displayed.
+The :ref:`dialog-define-plate-areas` should now be displayed.
 This dialog allows you to define the SETL-plate areas for the Chi-squared test.
 The result of the Chi-squared test for this analysis is only useful if you have large amounts of data for the species you're analyzing.
 Because the Wilcoxon test for this analysis gives more specific information about the plate areas, we'll focus on that instead.
 So we'll skip the details of this dialog, and leave the default plate areas setting for the Chi-squared test.
 Press the Continue button to start the calculations for this analysis.

-In a few seconds you should be presented with the :ref:`analysis report dialog
+In a few seconds you should be presented with the :ref:`dialog-analysis-report`.
-<dialog-analysis-report>`.
 This dialog shows the results for the analysis.
 For this example, we'll skip the results of the Chi-squared test, and focus on the results of the Wilcoxon tests.